tomrist/cs5112-fall2023/README.md

 We expect students to attend lectures.
 We have reserved 10\% of final grades as participation; the default will be that everyone gets the full 10\% but we reserve the right to start taking attendance or otherwise change how participation is alotted if lecture attendance/participation proves poor.
-We